jiptool/jip/README.rst

 From 0.4, you can use jip in your setup.py to simplify jython source package distribution.
 Create ``pom.xml`` in the same directory with setup.py.
-Fill it with your Java dependencies in standard maven way.
-You can also define custom repositories in pom.
+Fill it with your Java dependencies in standard way.
+In this file, you can also define custom repositories.
 Here is an example:

 ::